masonpimentel/email-forwarding-validator/README.md

 Click on Enable -> Credentials -> + Create Credential

 From here, you'll eventually need to create an OAuth client ID, but the UI allows you to enter information to determine that this is the kind of key you'll need.

-(Update July 15, 2019: this may have been removed).
-You can fill in the following information:
+Update July 16, 2019: you'll need to select "Help me choose" in the create credentials dropdown for the wizard to appear.

 ![](documentation/screenshots/screen7.png) |
 ------------ |